luziferius/MTGProxyPrinter/README.md

 If you don’t want to use the built-in card search, MTGProxyPrinter can import deck lists from disk and from a set of card database websites.
 The import wizard is available from the File menu in the main window.
-After loading the list, the cards are presented in a table, where you can re-select printings, remove cards, and on-click remove all basic lands, before finishing the import.
+After loading the list, the cards are presented in a table, where you can re-select printings, remove cards, and one-click remove all basic lands, before finishing the import.

 You can save and load documents to continue working on your documents later and create PDF documents for printing.